From Brazil to Trinidad and Tobago

 Your plug shape does not fully match.
 Voltage differs; check for 100–240V support.

-About electricity in Trinidad & Tobago
+About electricity in Trinidad and Tobago

 Grid & history